AnggaPradiktas/GrabAIChallenge/README.md

 First download all the data needed from the link above and then split and assign them into train, test, and valid.
 You can see the preprocessing code in <a href = https://github.com/AnggaPradiktas/GrabAIChallenge/blob/master/img_annot_preprocessing.ipynb>img_annot_preprocessing.ipynb</a>

+### Batch Normalization
+Then create a custom layer for BatchNormalization.
+I am using Resnet-152 as a fine-tuning method to do car recognition.
+Learns a set of weights and biases used for scaling the input data.
+You can access the layer code <a href = https://github.com/AnggaPradiktas/GrabAIChallenge/blob/master/scale_layer.py>scale_layer.py</a>

 ## Environment
 I simply run all my code using Google Colab, here's the link to my drive and Colab https://drive.google.com/file/d/1NodsfZ_wNRdSE0UkpSMYFUiyQs0NNpye/view?usp=sharing